BedgieBear/Get-n-Clean-Data/Codebook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-tBodyAcc-XYZ
-tGravityAcc-XYZ
-tBodyAccJerk-XYZ
-tBodyGyro-XYZ
-tBodyGyroJerk-XYZ
-tBodyAccMag
-tGravityAccMag
-tBodyAccJerkMag
-tBodyGyroMag
-tBodyGyroJerkMag
-fBodyAcc-XYZ
-fBodyAccJerk-XYZ
-fBodyGyro-XYZ
-fBodyAccMag
-fBodyAccJerkMag
-fBodyGyroMag
-fBodyGyroJerkMag
+-tBodyAcc-XYZ
+-tGravityAcc-XYZ
+-tBodyAccJerk-XYZ
+-tBodyGyro-XYZ
+-tBodyGyroJerk-XYZ
+-tBodyAccMag
+-tGravityAccMag
+-tBodyAccJerkMag
+-tBodyGyroMag
+-tBodyGyroJerkMag
+-fBodyAcc-XYZ
+-fBodyAccJerk-XYZ
+-fBodyGyro-XYZ
+-fBodyAccMag
+-fBodyAccJerkMag
+-fBodyGyroMag
+-fBodyGyroJerkMag

 The set of variables that were estimated from these signals are:

-mean(): Mean value
+-mean(): Mean value
-std(): Standard deviation
+-std(): Standard deviation
+-mad(): Median absolute deviation
+-max(): Largest value in array
+-min(): Smallest value in array
+-sma(): Signal magnitude area
+-energy(): Energy measure.
+Sum of the squares divided by the number of values.
+-iqr(): Interquartile range
+-entropy(): Signal entropy
-mad(): Median absolute deviation max(): Largest value in array min(): Smallest value in array sma(): Signal magnitude area energy(): Energy measure.
-Sum of the squares divided by the number of values. iqr(): Interquartile range entropy(): Signal entropy arCoeff(): Autorregresion coefficients with Burg order equal to 4 correlation(): correlation coefficient between two signals maxInds(): index of the frequency component with largest magnitude meanFreq(): Weighted average of the frequency components to obtain a mean frequency skewness(): skewness of the frequency domain signal kurtosis(): kurtosis of the frequency domain signal bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window. angle(): Angle between to vectors.
+-arCoeff(): Autorregresion coefficients with Burg order equal to 4 -correlation(): correlation coefficient between two signals -maxInds(): index of the frequency component with largest magnitude -meanFreq(): Weighted average of the frequency components to obtain a mean frequency -skewness(): skewness of the frequency domain signal -kurtosis(): kurtosis of the frequency domain signal -bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window.
+-angle(): Angle between to vectors.

 Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable:

-gravityMean
-tBodyAccMean
-tBodyAccJerkMean
-tBodyGyroMean
-tBodyGyroJerkMean
+-gravityMean
+-tBodyAccMean
+-tBodyAccJerkMean
+-tBodyGyroMean
+-tBodyGyroJerkMean

 run_analysis processing